-There are so many variables to the problems concerning ill fitting sizes within the fashion industry today.
+There are so many variables to the problems concerning ill fitting sizes within the ready-to-wear-segment of today’s fashion industry.
 Watered down size standards, different size tables from country to country, and worst problem of all – the ill use of “vanity sizing” – when producers/retailers mark down the actual size in order to make consumers feel slimmer.

 Regardless of it’s problems, the fashion industry is undoubtedly a force to be reckoned with.

 Did you know that the global fashion industry is valued at a whopping three trillion USD on a yearly basis, which equals 2% of the entire worlds total GDP? (fashionunited.com, 2018)